 An important thing about AGM - Just because a battery is AGM does NOT make it a deep cycle battery.
 Several companies, such as Optima, have adopted AGM for starting batteries and other non-deep cycle applications.
 Those still have the advantages of AGM, but are not deep cycle.
 It is primarily plate thickness that makes a battery deep cycle, not whether it is flooded, gelled, or AGM.

 The Concorde SunXtender batteries are essentially the same construction as the Concorde Lifeline, Chairman, and other Concorde AGM batteries.
 The major difference is that the Sun-Extender batteries have bolt-on terminals instead of the common post type.
 We feel that bolt on terminals give a much more reliable connection.
-We also stock many of the Concorde "Chairman" (designed mainly for wheelchairs) batteries and some "LifeLine" (marine & RV) batteries, but our supplier has them in stock.
+We don't stock the Concorde "Chairman" (designed mainly for wheelchairs) batteries or the "LifeLine" (marine & RV) batteries, but our supplier has them in stock.
 We can special order almost any Concorde battery.

 Battery Internal Resistance Losses:

 Losses from internal resistance shows up as heat, which is why batteries tend to get warm when heavily charged or discharged for a while.

 Internal resistance losses in standard flooded Lead-Acid batteries is usually around 10% to 15% for a new battery, and can be as high as 25%+ for older batteries.
 This can vary considerably, depending mainly on the age and quality of the battery.
 In general, you get what you pay for - cheaper batteries with thinner plates and internal connections tend to be less efficient.

 Gel batteries are better at approximately 12% to 16% internal resistance so would require around 115 amp-hours of charge for every 100 amp-hours used.